Kapcode/click/README.md

 Click is command line auto clicker with a built in safety mode to prevent user error causing complete lockups.
 It is very versatile, with many options to get the desired behavior.

+Click uses the JNativeHook library to register mouse location and keys pressed for -safety mode.

 OPTIONS
 *all time is measured in milliseconds.